vcastellm/dripper/README.md

 Clone the repository and run the install script:

-    git clone git://github.com/fesplugas/dripper.git
+    git clone git://github.com/fesplugas/stow-manager.git
-    cd dripper
+    cd stow-manager
     ./install.sh

-If you install `drip` in single user mode add the following lines to your `.bashrc`:
+If you install `stow-manager` in single user mode add the following lines to your `.bashrc`:

     if [ -d $HOME/.packages ]; then
       export PATH="$HOME/.packages/bin:$PATH"
     fi

-Now you can instal `stow` using drip:
+Now you can instal `stow` using `stow-manager`:

-    drip install stow-1.3.3
+    stow install stow-1.3.3

 Uninstall
 ---------

-If you need to uninstall `dripper`:
+If you need to uninstall `stow-manager`:

-    drip unlink --all
+    stow unlink --all
     rm -rf $HOME/.packages/stow

 Usage
 -----

-Install a `drip`:
+Common operations:

-    drip install redis-2.4.10
+    stow install redis-2.4.10

-Uninstall a `drip`:

-    drip uninstall redis-2.4.10
+    stow uninstall redis-2.4.10

-Disable a `drip`:

-    drip unlink redis-2.4.10
+    stow unlink redis-2.4.10

-Enable a `drip`:

-    drip link redis-2.4.10
+    stow link redis-2.4.10

-Update the system:
+    stow path redis-2.4.10

-    drip update
+    stow update

-You can get a list of all available commands by running `drip`.
+You can get a list of all available commands by running `stow`.

 Requirements
 ------------

-You'll need `git` to be able to update drips:
+You'll need `git` to be able to update `stow-manager`:

-    drip install git-1.7.1.0
+    stow install git-1.7.1.0

-Some `stows` require `hg`.
+Some `definitions` require `hg`.
 At this moment the best thing you can do to install Mercurial is by using `pip`:

     sudo easy_install pip
     sudo pip install mercurial